-An attorney who is experienced in personal injury law, including emotional injuries and trauma, understands the stress and frustration you may be experiencing after a car crash.
+An attorney experienced in personal injury law, including emotional injuries and trauma, understands the stress and frustration you may be experiencing after a car crash.
 This stress only increases when you are pursuing a lawsuit against the person who caused you such harm.
 However, with a lawyer on your case, you do not have to fight for compensation alone.
-Although monetary compensation cannot reverse the psychological damage a crash has caused, it can help you gain access to resources, therapy, and other treatment options, which can lessen the burden.
-In order to receive the maximum compensation possible, you need a lawyer who is experienced in the field and understands how to make the strongest case possible.
+Monetary compensation cannot reverse the psychological damage a crash has caused.
+But it can help you access resources, therapy, and other treatment options, which can lessen the burden.
+To receive the maximum compensation possible, you need a lawyer who is experienced in the field and understands how to make the strongest case possible.

 Why Choose Us?

-We also offer a free consultation on your case, so that you can understand what compensation may be available to you, before you begin litigation.
-Our team recognizes that the person who harmed you or your loved ones must pay the price for their actions, and we are prepared to fight on your behalf.
+We also offer a free consultation on your case.
+It will help you can understand what compensation may be available before you begin litigation.
+Our team recognizes that the person who harmed you or your loved ones must pay the price for their actions.
+We are prepared to fight on your behalf.

 What is Psychological Trauma?

-Psychological trauma is the emotional damage a person suffers after an event that is overwhelmingly distressing and terrifying.
-For example, in the event of a car crash, your life and your entire worldview may change in an instant, and you may struggle to understand and reconcile the emotional consequences of another driver’s reckless actions.
-Furthermore, psychological trauma may not be apparent immediately after a car crash, as the initial shock of the event can cloud your ability to fully process what has happened.
+Psychological trauma is the emotional damage a person suffers after an overwhelmingly distressing and terrifying event.
+For example, in a car crash, your life and entire worldview may change instantly.
+You may struggle to understand and reconcile the emotional consequences of another driver’s reckless actions.
+Furthermore, psychological trauma may not be apparent immediately after a car crash.
+The initial shock of the event can cloud your ability to process what has happened fully.
 Some individuals do not begin to recognize the emotional injuries they have sustained from a crash for days, weeks, or even months after the event.

-If you are experiencing emotional trauma or have developed PTSD as a result of a serious car crash, you have the right to demand compensation for the impact this crash has had on your life and your mental well-being.
+If you are experiencing emotional trauma or have developed PTSD due to a serious car crash, you have the right to demand compensation for the impact this crash has had on your life and mental well-being.

 Impacts of Psychological Trauma

-When you are suffering from and emotional injury, as the result of a car crash, you may be feeling and experiencing a wide range of effects.
+When you suffer from an emotional injury resulting from a car crash, you may be feeling and experiencing a wide range of effects.
 Many different factors can impact the way you feel about and react to the aftermath of a serious car crash.
 Some examples of these factors may include your emotional well-being before the crash, the type and amount of physical injuries you experienced during the crash, the support system of your friends and family after the crash, and whether or not you have access to mental health resources.

-For this reason, individuals who are suffering from an emotional injury may have a variety of different symptoms that range from having a minimal impact on their daily life to completely impairing normal daily functions.
+For this reason, individuals suffering from an emotional injury may have various symptoms ranging from having a minimal impact on their daily life to completely impairing normal daily functions.
 Some of the most common symptoms of emotional trauma may include:

 - Intrusive thoughts or images related to the event